route/route.github.com/source/posts/2014-08-10-query-trail.html.md

 ---
 title: Query Trail
-tags: ruby, rails, sql, query, logger
+tags: ruby, rails, sql
+description: Log which line caused a query
 ---

 Recently I switched on a project with lots of legacy code.
 It was on Rails 2,